- Start getting paid on eBay2 min article

 - Getting paid for items you've sold4 min article

 Getting paid for items you've sold on eBay is simple.
-Your buyers can choose from many payment methods, and you'll receive your payouts directly in your checking account.
+Your buyers can choose from many payment methods, and you'll receive your payouts directly in your checking account or Visa or Mastercard debit card.
 You can track all of your payouts in the Payments tab in My eBay.

 - Setting up and changing your payment method for fees and selling costs3 min article